samamou/QtTest/README.md

 # Qt Test

-The Python script sets up a Qt application that interfaces with a QML-defined UI.

 The Qt UI collects user inputs, which the Python (backend) script then captures to create and save a JSON config file.

 https://github.com/samamou/QtTest/assets/46803937/ed302ead-5038-4724-9f51-d57b1c4c6c13